kmranikmr/loadservices/README.md

-# Data Analytics Platform (DAP) Load Services
+# Data Analytics Platform Load Services

 ## Overview

-The Data Analytics Platform (DAP) Load Services is a robust and scalable framework designed to process, transform, and manage large datasets.
+The Data Analytics Platform Load Services is a robust and scalable framework designed to process, transform, and manage large datasets.
 It leverages actor-based concurrency to handle various data processing tasks efficiently.

 ## Directory Structure